PadmarajBhat/Real-Time-Analytics-on-Hadoop/GoogleSheets/Notes.md

 * **time for macro run**: it is at max of 5 minutes.
 I had to parallelize the execution to reduce the time.
 The list, I was iterating, was broken to pieces.
 Those pieces were run in parallel through triggers.

+* **segregation of tasks**: my one operation was to delete the old sheet, create the new one, fetch from db the latest value and move it to different folder because the spreadsheet by default creates in root directory.
+I split this one activity for an item to 5 different macros (only deletion macro (2 mins) , creating spread sheet (2 mins), copying to different volumn(~3 min) and deleting from root directory(~3 min).
+But these had to be scheduled/synced so that operations perform correctly. i.e. first delete macro has to trigger and then only create...so on